Directed Networks with a Differentially Private Bi-degree Sequence: Estimation from a differentially private bi-degree sequence

 The privacy parameter $\epsilon$ is chosen by the data curator administering the privacy policy and is public, which controls the trade-off between privacy and utility.
 Smaller value of $\epsilon$ means more privacy protection.

-Intuitively, DP requires that the outputs should not be different significantly if the inputs are similar.
-That is, the distribution of the output is almost the same whether or not an individual's record appears in the dataset.
+Differential privacy requires that the distribution of the output is almost the same whether or not an individual's record appears in the database.
 We illustrate why it protects privacy with an example.
 Suppose a hospital wants to release some statistics on the medical records of their patients to the public.
 In response, a patient may wish to make his record omitted from the study due to a privacy concern that the published results will reveal something about him personally.
-DP alleviates this concern because whether or not the patient participates in the study, the probability of a possible output is almost the same.
-Thus, an attacker cannot glean much about his record from differentially private results.
-From a theoretical point, any test statistic has nearly no power for testing whether an individual's data is in the original dataset or not ; see \cite{Wasserman:Zhou:2010} for a rigourous proof.
+Differential privacy alleviates this concern because whether or not the patient participates in the study, the probability of a possible output is almost the same.
+From a theoretical point, any test statistic has nearly no power for testing whether an individual's data is in the original database or not; see \cite{Wasserman:Zhou:2010} for a rigourous proof.

-What is being protected in the DP is precisely the difference between two neighboring datasets.
-Within network data, depending on the definition of the graph neighbor, DP is divided into node DP (NDP) [\cite{Kasiviswanathan:Nissim:Raskhodnikova:Smith;2013}] and Edge DP (EDP) [\cite{Nissim:Raskhodnikova:Smith:2007}].
-Two graphs are called neighbors if they differ in exactly one edge, then DP is EDP.
-Analogously, we can define NDP by letting graphs be neighbors if one can be obtained from the other by removing a node and its adjacent edges.
-EDP protects edges not to be detected, whereas node DP protects nodes together with their adjacent edges, which is a stronger privacy policy.
+What is being protected in the differential privacy is precisely the difference between two neighboring databases.
+Within network data, depending on the definition of the graph neighbor, \emph{differential privacy} is divided into \emph{node differential privacy} [\cite{Kasiviswanathan:Nissim:Raskhodnikova:Smith;2013}] and \emph{edge differential privacy} [\cite{Nissim:Raskhodnikova:Smith:2007}].
+Two graphs are called neighbors if they differ in exactly one edge, then \emph{differential privacy} is \emph{edge differential privacy}.
+Analogously, we can define \emph{node differential privacy} by letting graphs be neighbors if one can be obtained from the other by removing a node and its adjacent edges.
+Edge differential privacy protects edges not to be detected, whereas node differential privacy protects nodes together with their adjacent edges, which is a stronger privacy policy.
+However, it may be infeasible to design algorithms that are both node differential privacy and have good utility.
+As an example, \cite{Hay:2009} show that estimating node degrees are highly inaccurate under node differential privacy due to that the global sensitive in Definition \ref{definiton-2} is too large (in the worst case having an order $n$) such that the output is useless.
+Following \cite{Hay:2009}, we use edge differential privacy here.